 And this is how the finished project looks.

-And so we grow.
-Now, as we are able to put our seedling flats outside for the day we are using the stand as an incubator resting above a floor vent.
-The temps hovers around 77-82 degrees so it should get some action going soon with our tomato seeds.
-(We removed the hanging lights).
+Once we were able to put our seedling flats outside for the day we removed the hanging lights and placed the short stand as an incubator resting above a floor heat vent.

 G. Coleman Alderson is an entrepreneur, land manager, investor, gardener, and author of the novel, Mountain Whispers: Days Without Sun.
 Coleman holds an MS from Penn State where his thesis centered on horticulture, park planning, design, and maintenance.
 He’s a member of the Phi Kappa Phi Honor Society and a licensed building contractor for 27 years.
 “But nothing surpasses my 40 years of lessons from the field and garden.
 And in the garden, as in life, it’s always interesting because those lessons never end!”
 Coleman Alderson